 Maths lesson K51 K52 50 mins daily These lessons follow the small steps of learning as set out in our prioritised curriculum.
 Each lesson will be designed to incorporate the 5 big skills of mastery providing opportunities to practise fluency skills, reason mathematically and to talk about mathematics.
 The NCETM materials are supplemented with materials drawn, primarily, from White Rose, Power maths, Herts essentials, or Nrich where needed.
 Each pupil has access to the same teaching.
 Children are not grouped by attainment.
-Fluency EY K51 K52 10 mins daily EY / KS1: Mastering Number KS2: Times table booklets All children take a Rising stars arithmetic test bi-weekly Guided maths KS2 (Y3 start in Spring term) 20 mins 4 x weekly These sessions allow adults to intervene with pupils to pre-teach, re-teach or provide stretch concepts to help all pupils stay together in their learning and have appropriate challenge They allow for planned consolidation of key skills, identified in star maths assessment, through games and chatty maths (an opportunity to reason verbally through low threshold, high ceiling tasks).
-Online resources EY K51 K52 Support home and class learning EY: Numberblocks KS1: Numbots, Numberblocks KS2: Freckle, Times table rockstars Inspirational maths EY KS1 KS2 Whole school days / weeks Opportunities for investigation and problem-solving with a focus on developing maths skills, collaborative working and positive mindset.
+Fluency EY K51 K52 10 mins daily EY / KS1: Mastering Number project KS2: Times table project All children take a Rising stars arithmetic test bi-weekly Guided maths KS2 (Y3 start in Spring term) 20 mins 4 × weekly These sessions allow adults to intervene with pupils to pre-teach, re-teach or provide stretch concepts to help all pupils stay together in their learning and have appropriate challenge They allow for planned consolidation of key skills, identified in star maths assessment, through games and chatty maths (an opportunity to reason verbally through low threshold, high ceiling tasks).
+Inspirational maths EY K51 K52 Whole school days / weeks Opportunities for investigation and problem-solving with a focus on developing maths skills, collaborative working and positive mindset.
 They usually take place at the start of a term or between units. resources are usually sourced from youcubed.org or nrich.